cetinboran/GoSec/README.md

 ## How to Install?
 + You can download it from the Releases section
 + After downloading, make sure to set the location of the exe file and add the path of that configured location to your PATH file.
-The database will be automatically created in the same directory as the exe.
+The database will be automatically created in the documents or users file.
 + Note: Please be cautious while manipulating the PATH environment variable, as it directly affects how your operating system finds and executes files.

 ## Modes